Labour law: EU law

 The European Union has extensive labour laws that officially exclude, according to the Treaty on the Functioning of the European Union, matters around direct wage regulation (e.g. setting a minimum wage), the fairness of dismissals and collective bargaining.
 A series of Directives regulate almost all other issues, for instance the Working Time Directive guarantees 28 days of paid holiday, the Equality Framework Directive prohibits all forms of discrimination and the Collective Redundancies Directive requires that proper notice is given and consultation takes place on decisions about economic dismissals.

-The European Court of Justice has recently extended the Treaties provisions via case law.
+The European Court of Justice has recently extended the Treaty's provisions via case law.
 Trade unions have sought to organize across borders in the same way that multinational corporations have organized production globally.
 Unions have sought to take collective action and strikes internationally.
 This coordination was challenged in the European Union in two controversial decisions.
 In Laval Ltd v Swedish Builders Union a group of Latvian workers were sent to a construction site in Sweden.
 The local union took industrial action to make Laval Ltd sign up to the local collective bargaining agreement.

 Under the Posted Workers Directive, article 3 lays down minimum standards for foreign workers so that workers receive at least the minimum rights that they would have in their home country in case their place of work has lower minimum rights.
 Article 3(7) says that this "shall not prevent application of terms and conditions of employment which are more favourable to workers".
 Most people thought this meant that more favourable conditions could be given than the minimum (e.g., in Latvian law) by the host state's legislation or a collective agreement.

 The European Court of Justice (ECJ) said that only the local state could raise standards beyond its minimum for foreign workers.
 Any attempt by the host state, or a collective agreement (unless the collective agreement is declared universal under article 3(8)) would infringe the business' freedom under TFEU article 56.
 This decision was implicitly reversed by the European Union legislature in the Rome I Regulation, which makes clear in recital 34 that the host state may allow more favourable standards.

 In The Rosella, the ECJ held that a blockade by the International Transport Workers' Federation against a business that was using an Estonian flag of convenience (i.e., saying it was operating under Estonian law to avoid labour standards of Finland) infringed the business' right of free establishment under TFEU article 49.
 The ECJ said that it recognized the workers' "right to strike" in accordance with ILO Convention 87, but said that its use must be proportionately to the right of the business' establishment.